Political activities of Elon Musk: Child sexual abuse scandals

-In January 2025, Musk began commenting on several child abuse scandals in the UK, including the Rotherham child sexual exploitation scandal, in which many young girls were exploited by predominantly British Pakistani men.
-Musk said that Jess Phillips, Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls, "deserves to be in prison", when she denied requests for a public inquiry into child sexual exploitation in Oldham (Greater Manchester).
+In January 2025, Musk began commenting on several child abuse scandals in the UK, including the Rotherham child sexual exploitation scandal, in which young white girls were exploited by predominantly British Pakistani men.
+Musk said that Jess Phillips, Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls, "deserves to be in prison", after her denial of requests for a public inquiry into child sexual exploitation in Oldham (Greater Manchester).
 He claimed that Phillips was a "rape genocide apologist" by rejecting calls for a national investigation.
 In addition, Musk castigated Keir Starmer, who served as the director of public prosecutions when the abuses were publicized, though he had published guidelines about handling the sexual exploitation of children.
 During an event for the National Health Service, Starmer indirectly denounced Musk for "lies and misinformation".

-Musk has continued to amplify fear about immigrants raping children comparing the convicted racist extremist Tommy Robinson to a protective warrior of Gondor that the British people must get behind or they will die: “When Tolkien wrote about the hobbits, he was referring to the gentlefolk of the English shires, who don’t realize the horrors that take place far away.
+Musk has continued to promote anti-immigration sentiment, calling on the British public to support the prominent far-right activist Tommy Robinson.
+Musk stated:

+"When Tolkien wrote about the hobbits, he was referring to the gentlefolk of the English shires, who don't realize the horrors that take place far away.
 They were able to live their lives in peace and tranquility, but only because they were protected by the hard men of Gondor.
 What happened to the nice man who was brutally murdered while walking his dog will happen to all of England if the tide of illegal immigration is not turned.
 It is time for the English to ally with the hard men, like Tommy Robinson, and fight for their survival or they shall surely all perish."

+Advance UK

+In June 2025, Musk sent a post in support of the far-right political party, Advance UK, after it was announced by leader Ben Habib.
+Habib later stated that Musk had urged him to set up a new party in early 2025.

+On 26 August 2025, Musk publicly endorsed the party on Twitter, writing: "Advance UK will actually drive change.
+Farage is weak sauce who will do nothing."
+This was in response to Reform's plans to deport 600,000 illegal migrants, which some critics saw as too moderate.